 As your climbing career progresses you will undoubtedly learn many other specialized knots but these six everyday knots are the ones you need to know backwards, forwards, and in the dark.
 Practice tying the knots until you know them by heart; your climbing safety depends on knowing your knots.

-3 Reasons These are Best Knots
+3 Reasons These are the 6 Best Knots

 These six knots are the best knots for rock climbing for three reasons:

 - Easy to tie.

 Practice tying these knots with a length of rope before going to the cliff so you’ll be competent and able to look after your own safety.
 You need to know how to tie them all, why they’re important, and how to use each one.

 - Figure-8 Follow-Through Knot finished with a Fisherman’s Backup Knot

 This is your standard tie-in knot, connecting the climbing rope to your harness.
 It’s the strongest climbing knot used and when tied correctly, it will not come untied.